Acoustic wave propagation through a supercooled liquid: A normal mode analysis: Acoustic wave propagation

-The above analysis demonstrates that the dispersion relationship provided by normal mode analysis agrees reasonably well with the results from previous research and supports the use of normal mode analysis to analyze the present system in supercooled states.
-Dispersion relationships resembling those for crystals were obtained for long-wavelength vibrations; they mimic the behavior of phonons in crystals.
-As the more detailed analysis given below reveals, however, the amorphous structure of this system generates highly localized low-frequency modes.
-The eigenfrequencies of these modes are less than the minimum frequencies (longitudinal waves: $2.10$; transverse waves: $0.698$) of phonons corresponding to the minimum wavenumber ($k_{min}=2\pi/L=0.342$) determined by the size $L$ of the system, which is found from the linear relationship between the frequency and the wavenumber.
-These lie outside the range of "phonons."
-Still, it is shown below that these types of low-frequency participating modes contribute greatly to the dynamics of supercooled liquids.
+We remark that the dispersion relation resembling those for crystals was obtained for long-wavelength and low-frequency vibrations in Fig. \ref{phonon_disp}; they mimic the behavior of phonons in crystals.
+However, as demonstrated in Fig. \ref{map_eigenvec}, the amorphous structure of this system generates highly localized low-frequency normal modes.
+Therefore, as the acoustic wave consists of such localized normal modes, it is much different from phonon even if the dispersion relation is similar as that of phonon.
+Furthermore, the eigen frequencies of these low-frequency normal modes are less than the minimum frequencies (longitudinal waves: $2.10$; transverse waves: $0.698$) of phonons corresponding to the minimum wavenumber ($k_{min}=2\pi/L=0.342$) determined by the size $L$ of the system, which is found from the linear relationship between the frequency and the wavenumber.
+These lie outside the range of phonons.
+In the disordered system, these types of low-frequency localized modes contribute to the acoustic wave propagation.